How to Develop Exclusive Life Insurance Leads Online

 You also want to ensure that the leads will convert.
 Otherwise, the agent has just basically wasted his or her time.
 I think that this alone is one reason why developing leads can be much harder than selling them.

-Selling the Lead
+Selling the Lead – The Best Tool To Use

 When it comes to selling the lead, there are also certainly both some challenges and some advantages for agents.
 But these can differ based on the individual agent, as well as what the primary focus is.
+We use Fat Agent to manage and sell our leads.

 First, we’ll look at the challenges.
 I don’t think that any agent who has ever tried to sell a lead would disagree with the fact that there’s an enormous amount of competition in this area.
 In fact, when I first started in the insurance business, I was purchasing what I thought were “fresh” leads – and maybe they were.